tamolinamendoza/hs-user-input-mini-lab-open-teacher-training/README.md

 ## Mini App

 We've learned a lot today, and this mini app is going to put all of those new skills together.
-The main object is to create an application that takes in user input, does something with that input, and then prints out an output.
+The main objective is to create an application that takes in user input, does something with that input, and then prints out an output.

 ### Gets
 The first thing we need to do is take in user input with the gets method.
 Remember when, an executed ruby program hits the method `gets`, the program is going to pause and wait for a user to enter text into terminal.